Waterman Pen Company: Pens

 Early Waterman pens were made of hard rubber and were equipped with 14K gold nibs.
 From early on, precious metal trim and overlays were offered.
 Many are still in use today, and their nibs are prized for their smoothness and flexibility.

 Waterman's high production volume from c.
 1900 on means that vintage examples are comparatively easy to find today.
 The most common models from the hard rubber era are the #12 slip-cap eyedropper, the #52 screw-cap lever-filler, and the #42 retracting-nib safety pen.
 Though largely ignored by present-day collectors, the Waterman C/F of 1953 introduced the modern plastic ink cartridge.

 In 1983 and celebrating the company's 100th anniversary, Waterman created the Le Man 100, aiming its products at the luxury writing market.
 Former French President François Mitterrand was known for carrying two wherever he went.
-Other designs that went on to be a landmark in luxury writing were the Lady Elsa and Lady Patricia contemporary writing pens.

 As Waterman progressed into the modern era, it produced many of the pens that are still available today including the Edson, the Exception, the Philéas, the Hémisphère, the Expert, the Harmonie, the Charleston, the Ici et Là, the Audace, the Sérénité, the Liaison, and the Carène.